What is a social media wall?

 How Walls.io approaches this

-Walls.io collects content from 14+ social media platforms and pairs it with Direct Posts, so every attendee can contribute regardless of whether they're on social media.
-Built-in AI Moderation screens content before it goes live, and the display runs on websites, event screens, and physical displays simultaneously.
-Walls.io is GDPR-compliant and EU-hosted, clearing enterprise IT and legal review without requiring an IT project.
+Walls.io collects content from 14+ social media platforms and pairs it with Direct Posts, so everyone can contribute, even if they're not on social media.
+It has built-in AI that checks content before it goes live, and the display can run on websites, event screens and physical displays at the same time.
+Walls.io is GDPR-compliant and EU-hosted, so it can be used by enterprises without needing to undergo an IT project.
 See how it works →

 BMW